Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 - *Group*
-  Attribute group assigned to the attribute.
+  Attribute group to which the attributes are assigned.
 If the attribute is not assigned to any attribute group, *not assigned* is displayed.

 - *Key*
   Attribute key.